py-dev-nandini-12/wind-speed-visualization/README.md

 # Wind Speed Map

 This project is a web application that visualizes wind speed data using interactive maps.
 The application reads wind speed data from a NetCDF file, processes it, and displays it on a web map using Flask and Docker.
-Clicking on the map displays the windspeed with the corresponding latitude and longitude.
+Clicking on the windspeed layer on the map displays the windspeed with the corresponding latitude and longitude.

 ## Project Structure